The Australian Dietary Guidelines encourage Australians to eat legumes such as beans, lentils and chickpeas as part of a healthy diet.

 A factsheet has been developed to help incorporate legumes into a healthy diet.
 To download a copy click here.

 How often should I eat legumes?

-GLNC recommends Australians enjoy legumes at least 2 – 3 times each week.
+GLNC recommends Australians enjoy 100g or around 1/2 a cup of legumes at least 2 – 3 times each week.
 The Australian Dietary Guidelines recommend: